Vietnam.vn - Nền tảng quảng bá Việt Nam

 Photo: Hoang Nguyen

-Meanwhile, this is a large and rapidly growing market, with a value of 4 billion USD in 2022, nearly 8 billion USD in 2023 and expected to reach 10 billion USD in 2024.
+Meanwhile, this is a large and growing market, with a value of 4 billion USD in 2022, nearly 8 billion USD in 2023 and expected to reach 10 billion USD in 2024.
 In this market, although Vietnam's turnover ranks second after Thailand, its quality and value rank third after Malaysia and Thailand.
 Therefore, if we cannot manage and improve quality, we will lose market share to very strong competitors such as Thailand and Malaysia.

 Mr. Nguyen warned: "Not only durian but also vegetables and fruits in general, Vietnam's main market is still China.
-Thailand is also a large importer of Vietnamese vegetables and fruits, but they pay very cheap prices (for trade) and require EU quality standards.
+Thailand is also a large importer of Vietnamese vegetables and fruits, but they pay very cheap prices (commercially) and require EU quality standards.
 Saying this shows that if we do not improve quality and maintain it sustainably, we will not be able to sell to anyone.
 To avoid this situation from happening again, authorities need to closely monitor fertilizers and pesticides; regularly update market requirements to promptly adjust recommendations to people.
 Farmers need to strictly comply with good agricultural practice standards, at least VietGAP standards.
 We need to pay more attention to the quality of durian"./.

 In October 2023, Japan forced the destruction of 1.4 tons of durian imported from Vietnam.
-The reason was that the country's quarantine agency discovered that the product contained residual procymidone at a content of 0.03 ppm, while the allowable standard is 0.01 ppm.
+The reason was that the country's quarantine agency discovered that the product contained residual procymidone at a level of 0.03 ppm, while the allowable standard is 0.01 ppm.
 This is an active ingredient in pesticides that kills mold.
 Japan is applying quarantine regulations to all durian imported from Vietnam.
 This causes businesses to incur many costs, time and affects the distribution stage.

 On February 7, 2024, the EU officially monitored Vietnamese durian products at the border gate with a frequency of checking 10% of shipments.
 This is a new update this year along with other items such as bell peppers and instant noodles.
 The EU is one of Vietnam's fastest growing durian export markets.